IG Group

-IG Group Holdings plc, trading as IG Group, is a United Kingdom-based online trading provider, offering access to spread betting and CFD trading, which allows traders to bet on the direction of equities, bonds and currencies without owning the underlying assets.
+IG Group Holdings plc, trading as IG Group, is a United Kingdom-based online trading and investment provider, offering access to spread betting, US futures and options, stock and crypto trading, which allows traders to bet on the direction of equities, bonds and currencies without owning the underlying assets.

-Established in 1974 by Stuart Wheeler, the company is headquartered in London and operates in Europe and the USA.
-As of 2024, it had a market value of £3.4 billion and offered trading in 19,000 investment markets.
-IG is regulated by the Financial Conduct Authority (FCA).
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Established in 1974 by Stuart Wheeler, the company is headquartered in London and operates in the UK, Europe, APAC and the USA.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+IG's UK businesses are regulated by the Financial Conduct Authority (FCA).

 History

 Early years (1974–2000)

-IG Group, originally founded as IG Index (Investors Gold Index), was founded in 1974 by British financier Stuart Wheeler with an initial investment of £30,000 from six friends.
+IG was founded in 1974 as IG Index (Investors Gold Index) by British financier Stuart Wheeler, with an initial investment of £30,000 from six friends.
 It became the first company to offer spread betting, allowing investors to speculate on gold prices rather than buying physical gold, which was restricted by UK exchange controls at the time.

 In 1993, IG Group expanded into spread betting on sports events, and in 1996, it started offering foreign exchange trading.